-AA Meetings in Charlotte
+AA Meetings in Charlotte, NC

-Charlotte Al-Anon.
 Al-Anon and Alateen help friends and families of alcoholics.

-Collegiate Recovery.
 Collegiate recovery is support for students in recovery from addiction seeking a degree in higher education.
 The Associate of Recovery in Higher Education is the only association exclusively representing collegiate recovery programs, communities, the faculty and staff who support them, and the students who represent them.
 ARHE provides the education, resources, and community connection needed to help change the trajectory of recovering student's lives.

-Employee Assistance Programs (EAPs) are an employer-sponsored service designed to assist employees with personal or family problems, including mental health, substance abuse, various addictions, marital problems, emotional problems, or financial or legal concerns.
+EAPs are an employer-sponsored service designed to assist employees with personal or family problems, including mental health, substance abuse, various addictions, marital problems, emotional problems, or financial or legal concerns.
 EAP services are usually made available to both the employee and their spouse, children, and non-marital partner living in the same household.
 This article, by the American Psychiatric Association, gives a good overview of EAPs.

-The Individuals with Disabilities Education Act (IDEA) is a law that ensures eligible children with disabilities have the intervention and services necessary to be successful.
+IDEA is a law that ensures eligible children with disabilities have the intervention and services necessary to be successful.
 For students who are preparing to go off to college, this article on the U.S. Department of Education website may be helpful.

-Since 1933, Mental Health America of Central Carolinas (MHA) has been the voice of hope for persons affected by mental illness.
+Since 1933, MHA has been the voice of hope for persons affected by mental illness.
 Though the organization's name has changed over the years and coverage has widened to include Mecklenburg and Cabarrus Counties, our focus of advocacy and education has not altered.
 They have a mental health provider directory, workshops, and programs.

-Promise Resource Network (PRN) was started in 2006 in Charlotte, NC as Mecklenburg's promise to embrace all people and create opportunities for wellness, healing, and transformation.
+PRN was started in 2006 in Charlotte, NC as Mecklenburg's promise to embrace all people and create opportunities for wellness, healing, and transformation.
 PRN is a peer-run organization that employs people in recovery to partner with individuals, families, communities, and organizations to advance recovery from emotional distress, mental health and substance use challenges.

-The Social Security Administration (SSA) provides assistance to people with disabilities and the benefits they may be entitled to.
+SSA provides assistance to people with disabilities and the benefits they may be entitled to.

 Teen Health Connection is a healthcare practice that provides medical and mental health education services for adolescents ages 11 to 22.
 They are a medical home that offers comprehensive, integrated healthcare services delivered by a multidisciplinary team of adolescent specialists in a safe, family-centered environment.

-The Division of Vocational Rehabilitation Services provides counseling, training, education, transportation, job placement, assistive technology and other support services to people with disabilities.
+This organization provides counseling, training, education, transportation, job placement, assistive technology and other support services to people with disabilities.